rockchalkwushock/codybrunner.me/src/content/posts/2017-10-05/automating-with-circleci.md

 By using these commands in specific jobs we can now run certain jobs in parallel instead of running all jobs in series.

-> _NOTE: When `persisting_to_workspace` keep in mind that you cannot persist concurrently running jobs, this can only be done in series._
+> _**NOTE**: When `persisting_to_workspace` keep in mind that you cannot persist concurrently running jobs, this can only be done in series._

 ## Caching

 Caching can significantly cut down on the time it takes CircleCi to run the entire process from start to finish.
 The first process we tell CircleCi to do is to `restore_cache`.
 This step will look to see if a cache exists in the working directory.
 If it does not this step will be skipped and CircleCi will run `yarn install` to install the dependencies and then `save_cache` to `node_modules` in the working directory.

-We tell CircleCi to save using a specific `key` for the save_cache step to use with `restore_cache`.
-Should a cache exist when the checkout_code job is ran it will first look for a specific `yarn.lock` on the current branch, or it will look for a cache on any build on this branch, or finally the most recent cache from any branch.
+We tell CircleCi to save using a specific `key` for the `save_cache` step to use with `restore_cache`.
+Should a cache exist when the `checkout_code` job is ran it will first look for a specific `yarn.lock` on the current branch, or it will look for a cache on any build on this branch, or finally the most recent cache from any branch.
 By setting up `restore_cache` in this manner CircleCi will search for the most recent & specific cache.
 In the event nothing has changed `yarn install` will not need to pull in new or updated dependencies, no wasted time!
 However let’s say we are currently using `react@15.6.0` and we update to `react@16` before pushing to our new branch: `react-16-woot-woot`.
 First CircleCi will look for a `yarn.lock` on this branch, but it’s a new branch so no dice and since it’s a new branch there are no prior builds so it reverts to the most recent cache from the most recent branch.
 When restoring the cache the diff will show that `react` has changed and when running `yarn install` yarn will go fetch and update **only** `react` in our dependencies in the container instead of fetching all our dependencies that are listed saving a lot of time (remember how long installing `create-react-app` took!).

 ## Using Node Security Platform